 - The most popular place to try one is Hotel Park Cafe.

 #4.
 Cycle around the lake

 Beyond walking around the lake to take in the views, you can also hire a bike or e-bike and spend some time cycling along its pretty paths; this way you’ll get to see the place from every angle.
 The cycling paths are mainly gravel and suitable for every type of traveller.

 There are plenty of places where to rent your bike from, and you get to choose from 1 hour to full-day hire.
 You can also incorporate a trip to nearby Vintgar George, Lake Bohinj or even opt for visiting some of the rural villages where you can discover the cultural and natural heritage of the area.

 - Cost / Stop at Mamut office and hire your bike for EUR7 for the day.

 #6.
 Stop at Café Belvedere

-Whether you’ll prefer coffee, cake or bear, be prepared to pay almost double than anywhere else around the lake, yet the views from an outside terrace are amazing, service – friendly and the café feels like a world away from tourist crowds scouting the lake below.
+Whether you’ll prefer coffee, cake or beer, be prepared to pay almost double that anywhere else around the lake, yet the views from an outside terrace are amazing, service – friendly and the café feels like a world away from tourist crowds scouting the lake below.

 - Note: Café Belvedere requires a short but steep walk up the hill to reach